hpwit/ESPLiveScript/README.md

 <!-- TOC --><a name="callingaccessing-pre-compiled-functionsvariables-from-espscript"></a>
 ## Calling/accessing 'pre compiled' functions/variables from ESPScript

-With the ESPScript is not able to code everything with the same efficiency as the espressif compiler plus it doesn't gfive you accès to WiFi, bluetooth, SPI, I2C, ...
+With the ESPScript is not able to code everything with the same efficiency as the espressif compiler plus it doesn't gfive you access to WiFi, bluetooth, SPI, I2C, ...
 Futhermore, it will not be concievable to rewrite functions like the one the the FastLED library or any other library.
 Hence the ESPScript can call pre-compiled functions.
 In other case you can need to access a 'precompile' variable which is changed by another process for instance.

 <!-- TOC --><a name="access-to-pre-compiled-variables"></a>